5 km-Run In Bengaluru For Awareness On Suicide Prevention

 Dr Pratima Murthy, Head of Department of Psychiatry, told NDTV: "Students, faculty, professional, citizens from all over Bangalore have come for the Run for Life - which is really a celebration of life.
 And it is also telling people we care about them.
 And if they are distressed, they can reach out to us."

-She said 700 participants signed up for 5k run around the NIMHANS campus on October 2.
+She said 700 participants signed up for 5 kilometer run around the NIMHANS campus on October 2.

 "The message is love your life.
 Live your life well.
 If you are distressed.
 Don't lose hope.
 There are always people to help you, to lend you a helping hand.
 Reach out.
 Get help," she added.